1. Start Microsoft® Excel® first.

 Click the checkbox beside crUFLBcs 4.0 Type Library as shown below.
 Then click OK button.

 4. Press Ctrl+M, it will popup a dialog, choose barcodesoft.bas under C:\Program File\CommonFiles\Barcodesoft\Fontutil folder.
 Then click "Open".

-If you don't find barcodesoft.bas, please download it from Code128.
+If you don't find barcodesoft.bas, please download it from PDF417.

-5. Close Visual Basic editor and go back to your spreadsheet.
-Now, you can use the following macros to encode data: Code128 .
-When you have lots of data to process, you can just copy and paste the macro to the whole column and all data will be encoded immediately.
+5. Close Visual Basic and go back to your spreadsheet.
+Now, you can use the following macro to encode data: pdf417.
+When you have lots of data to process, you can just copy and paste the pdf417 macro to the whole column / row of data.
+All your PDF417 barcodes will be ready immediately.

 Please use cell reference to replace xxx in the formulas as shown below.

-6. Right click Cell B1, choose Format Cell from context menu.
-Then click Font to apply one of the appropriate font typefaces to the cell, such as Code128mHr.
+6. Right click Cell B1, choose Format Cell from context menu as shown below.

 7. Click Font tab and choose BcsPDF417S as font typeface as shown below.